 Matthew B. Reeves, Ph.D.

 Over the past two decades, Matt’s research has focused on plantation life and Civil War encampments with an overall focus on sites of the African Diaspora (both pre- and post-emancipation).
 Prior to being the Director of Archaeology at Montpelier, he directed projects at Manassas National Battlefield Park, Jefferson Patterson Park, various New York DOT projects, and has worked on a wide variety of historic and prehistoric sites in Maryland, Virginia, New York, and Jamaica.
-His doctorate is from Syracuse University and focused on two Jamaican (West Indies) early 19th-century slave settlements, in Jamaica, that he spent two years excavating and analyzing.
+His doctorate is from Syracuse University and focused on two Jamaican (West Indies) early 19th-century slave settlements that he spent two years excavating and analyzing.
 He has published many articles on his work on archaeology of the African Diaspora and the Civil War.

 Telephone: +1 (540) 672-2728 x160